Vexx-bit/Java_Radio_Group_Selector/README.md

 ## 🖼️ Application Output

-Below is a screenshot of the application at runtime with the "Pig" option selected:
+Below is a screenshot of the application at runtime with the "Cat" option selected:

 ![Application Screenshot](screenshot.png)